By the end of this lesson, you should be able to:

 - identify the Collector Angles used to describe the orientation of a collector surface relative to the moving Sun (fixed or tracking) for power output analysis linked with the SAM software;

 - list the important roles of geospatial relations to the three-part goal of Solar Energy Design.

 What is due for Lesson 2?

 This lesson will take us one week to complete.
-Please refer to the Course Syllabus for specific timeframes and due dates.
-Specific directions for the assignments below can be found in this lesson.
+Please refer to the Canvas Calendar for specific timeframes and due dates - those can vary from semester to semester.
+Specific directions for the assignments below can be found further within this lesson.

 W.A.
 Beckman, J.W.
 Bugler, P.I.
 Cooper, J.A.
 Duffie, R.V.
 Dunkle, P.E.
 Glaser, T. Horigome, E. D. Howe, T.A.
 Lawand, P.L. van der Mersch, J.K.
 Page, N.R.
 Sheridan, S.V.
 Szokolay, G.T.
 Ward (1978).
 Units and symbols in solar energy.
 Solar Energy 21, 65–68.

 Engage in all Try-This and Self-check activities (not graded).

 Solar Time vs. Watch Time

 If you have any questions, please post them to the Lesson 2 General Questions and Comments Discussion Forum.
 I will check these forums regularly to respond.
 Feel free to go through the comments and post your own responses if you are able to help out a classmate.